martijnvanschie/tech-blog/content/posts/2023/04/why-i-use-diagram-net-and-how.md

 ### ArchiMate

 When i became a Solution Architect i was working more and more on a higher level of abstraction.
-UML was replaces by a modeling framework, which i came across during my TOGAF training, called [ArchiMate](https://www.opengroup.org/archimate-forum/archimate-overview).
-This modeling framework was especially designed for enterprise architectures and focusses on business-, application- and infrastructure layers.
-Later some additional layers where introduced but i never really used these.
+The application details modelled by UML where replaces by a modeling framework, which i came across during my TOGAF training, called [ArchiMate](https://www.opengroup.org/archimate-forum/archimate-overview).
+This modeling framework has an high level of abstraction and is especially designed for enterprise architectures and focusses on business-, application- and infrastructure layers (And in the later versions some additional layers where introduced but i never really used these).

+Where UML structures classes and objects of one or more applications, ArchiMate designs from the level of applications and the relationships to the rest of the solution.
+With ArchiMate the class models where replaced with

 Initially i kept using Sparx as it also contained the ArchiMate framework but as the scope of the diagrams became more and more limited to ArchiMate i turned to [Archi](https://www.archimatetool.com/).
 This tool is free and is based on the eclipse IDE.
 It's specifically written for ArchiMate and contained the lated versions and elements which where required.